cvetomir-todorov/CecoChat/docs/load-test.md

   - Storage and messaging infrastructure is quite CPU intensive under stress
   - Application servers didn't use a lot of CPU compared to the storage and messaging infrastructure
   - Reminder that the bottleneck during the [connection limit research](research-connection-limit.md) where clients were sending a message each second (and where we didn't have TLS and storage and messaging infrastructure) was port exhaustion
-* It was easy to see by the CPU load whether clients are sending messages (and putting stress on Backplane, StateDB, HistoryDB) or are requesting user profiles (and putting stress on UserDB)
+* It was easy to see by the CPU load whether clients are sending messages (and putting stress on Backplane, ChatsDB) or are requesting user profiles (and putting stress on UserDB)
 * Adding caching to the User service should probably reduce the load on UserDB
 * For a realistic load test much more compute power is needed
 * Still there were no obvious downsides to the scalability and the initial claim during the design phase that the solution should be horizontally scalable still has no reason not to hold